About

 After graduating from Ohio State I came home and started training with Charles Allen.
 Years later he is still my coach.
 We train at the Athletics Canada East Hub in Toronto with my group, Speed With Attitude, and I race under the Speed Academy banner.

-The Paris Olympics, a World Relays gold with Team Canada, and a Canadian championship later, the kid from Ajax chasing a number is now chasing 9.84.
+The Paris Olympics, a World Relays gold with Team Canada, and a Canadian championship later, the kid from Ajax who walked onto a track in grade 10 is now chasing 9.84.

 The receipts